-In addition to the split screen mode, scenarios can be loaded into tabs (as you know it from e.g. your internet browser).
-This allows to compare more than two scenarios.
-You can use the button in the navigation bar to switch between the splitscreen view and the display of scenarios in tab pages.
+Scenarios can also be loaded into tabs (as you know it from e.g. your internet browser).
+This allows to compare more than two scenarios including their graphics.

-If you have opened scenarios in the split screen mode and switch to the tab view, the scenarios from the split view are pre-selected in the load dialog so that you can easily continue using them.
+If you have opened scenarios in the split or pivot view mode and switch to the tab view, the scenarios from these modes are pre-selected in the load dialog so that you can easily continue using them.

 The comparison mode makes comparing scenarios more convenient.
-It can be used in both the split screen and the tab view.
+It can be used in both the split view and the tab view.

 As soon as this option is activated via the Comparison mode button in the navigation bar, the switch to another dataset of a scenario is also performed for all other open scenarios.